rhenryw/pebble/README.md

 Why `eg`?
- > Because it's inconspicuous and probably nothing else has taken it
+ > Because it's inconspicuous and probably nothing else has taken it.
+Also it was called EasyGame before (it used to only load gamedistro games)

 TODO